 This one's less about the Christmas lights and more about the experience as a whole, but we love it just the same.
-And we're not the only ones—Aucklanders look forward to the festive celebrations at Smith & Caughey's all year long, headlined by an amazing animated window display usually based on a children's book (this year, The Fairies' Night Before Christmas, a Kiwi take on the classic story written by Sarina Dickson and illustrated by Sarah Greig) and strings of pretty Christmas lights that give the city an instant injection of holiday cheer.
-Check out their dedicated Christmas Shoppe on Level 2 for more festive feels, or for a small fee why not visit Santa himself via an enchanted forest walk-through on the sixth floor (his grotto is LEGIT).
-Finally, don't forget to take a wander down Queen Street to check out some of the city's other cool Christmas installations (including, yes, more lights).
+And we're not the only ones—Aucklanders look forward to the festive celebrations at Smith & Caughey's all year long, headlined by an amazing animated window display usually based on a children's book (this year, The Chaos Before Christmas by New Zealand author Sarina Dickson and illustrator Lily Emo) and strings of pretty lights that give the city an instant injection of holiday cheer.
+For more festive feels, be sure to check out their gorgeous range of decorations instore, or for a small fee why not visit Santa himself via an enchanted forest walk-through (his grotto is LEGIT and bonus, there are no perspex walls to keep you from sitting in his lap this year).
+Finally, don't forget to take a wander down Queen Street to check out some of the city's other cool Christmas installations (including—you guessed it—more lights).

 MOTAT will be moving into full holiday mode on Saturday 7 December, becoming a magical, light-filled wonderland in the lead-up to Christmas.
 Its heritage buildings always look extra pretty covered in Christmas lights, as do its iconic trams.
 Live music and entertainment will add to the festivities; with more details announced closer to the time (fingers crossed for Christmas flicks and falling fake snow inside the Discovery Dome, as in years past).
 Please note that tickets for this event must be purchased online.